How to guide: Receiving consent

 Key information you should be aware of:

 Informed consent is a fundamental principle of research and it is vital that consent is given freely, with full information of what a participant is consenting to being provided.
 Either the participant must have capacity to consent or it must be received by means of a process involving a consultee or legal representative (where this is appropriate and allowed for in the study).
 Consent should be received only by a member of staff who is appropriately trained and approved to do so.
-Consent may be withdrawn.
+Consent may be withdrawn and withdrawal should be respected wherever possible.

 -